 One important factor to note is that when you request debit/credit card withdrawals you are only allowed to withdraw the total amount originally deposited.
 Larger sums need to be withdrawn via an alternative means, such as bank transfer.

 As already noted, you can try out trading with FXCM using their Demo account service, and this is particularly recommended if you’re new to the world of finance and don’t know a lot about trading forex or CFDs.

 Their live Demo account offers £50,000 of dummy capital for trading (also available in euros or US dollars, if preferred), so you can experience all the fun of 24-hour trading, five days of the week.
 You can choose which platform you want to use for Demo trading, and all the education and tools available to regular traders can also be utilised.

 FXCM don’t really offer promotional deals on their site; however, the vast range of free apps is a useful incentive for traders.

 The ZuluTrade peer to peer (P2P) auto trading platform is also offered on site, allowing you to autotrade based on signals issued by your selected traders.

 Regulation and Licensing

 FXCM is authorised and regulated by the Financial Conduct Authority in the UK under registration number 217689.
 They are also authorised and regulated by the Cyprus Securities and Exchange Commission (CySEC) and use this license to offer trading within the European Union.

-FXCM discontinued its US offerings but is IIROC authorised for Canada, and ASIC authorised in Australia as well as in South Africa.
+FXCM discontinued its US offerings but is ASIC authorised in Australia as well as in South Africa.